Are you on the hunt for the best smoothie maker? The rise and popularity of blenders that make smoothies seems unstoppable.

 When comparing this model to the Nutribullet, if cost is a major factor then you may want to consider the Magic Bullet as it is a much more economical buy.

-The Duronic blender is another personal mini blender that can easily be compared to the Breville Blend Active mentioned earlier on.
+The Duronic Blend and Go is another personal mini blender that can easily be compared to the Breville Blend Active mentioned earlier on.
 It is in the same economical price bracket and has similar abilities and features.

 - 300 watt